OpenConextApps/ssp-voot-groups/README.md

     http://localhost/simplesaml/module.php/vootgroups/callback.php

-This assumes that simpleSAMLphp is installed at `http://localhost/simplesaml`.
+This assumes that simpleSAMLphp is installed at `http://localhost/simplesaml`, modify the URL accordingly.

-Also, do not forget to enable the `vootgroups` module in simpleSAMLphp:

-    cd /var/simplesamlphp
-    touch modules/vootgroups/enable

-Now that should be all.